35 of 44 boys and girls quarter-final tourney games losing team’s scores in forties or below

 totals….25…….1…..8…..9

-Also there were 4 games in which both team scored in the 40’s or below 1 in B North, 2 in B South and 1 in D South
+Also there were 5 games in which both team scored in the 40’s or below 1 in AA South, 1 in B North, 2 in B South and 1 in D South

 ———————————————————————